Pseudo-isotopies of simply connected 4-manifolds: Morse functions, nested eye Cerf graphics, and the start of Quinn's proof

 Given a pair $(G_t,\xi_t)$, one can in turn recover a pseudo-isotopy $F \colon M\times [0,1] \to M \times [0,1]$.
 The proof of the fact that pseudo-isotopy implies isotopy consists of \emph{deformations} of these 1-parameter families, i.e.\ a 1-parameter family of 1-parameter families.
 A deformation corresponds to an isotopy of the pseudo-isotopy $F$.
 The aim is to deform $(G_t,\xi_t)$ until there are no critical points of $G_t$, for all $t \in [0,1]$.
 Such a 1-parameter family corresponds to a pseudo-isotopy $F$ that is an isotopy.

-Using $\Wh_2(\{1\})=\{1\}$, by the work of Hatcher-Wagoner~\cite{HW}*{Chapter~VI,~Theorem~2} one can arrange by a deformation of the family that the Cerf graphic associated to $G_t$ consists of finitely many nested eyes -- pairs of index 2 and 3 critical points that are born near time $t_b$, and die at time $t_d > t_b$, with no rearrangements.
+Using $\Wh_2(\{1\})=\{1\}$, by the work of Hatcher--Wagoner~\cite{HW}*{Chapter~VI,~Proposition~3} one can arrange by a deformation of the family that the Cerf graphic associated to $G_t$ consists of finitely many nested eyes -- pairs of index 2 and 3 critical points that are born near time $t_b$, and die at time $t_d > t_b$, with no rearrangements.
 More precisely, we let $t_b$ be the time of the final birth, and let $t_d$ be the time of the first death.
 See Figure \ref{figure:Cerf graphic}.
-According to Hatcher-Wagoner~\cite{HW}*{Chapter~VI,~Theorem~2}, we may assume that there are no handle slides, no critical value crossings, and that the births and deaths are independent.
+According to Hatcher--Wagoner~\cite{HW}*{Chapter~VI,~Proposition~3}, we may assume that there are no handle slides, no critical value crossings, and that the births and deaths are independent.
 In particular, there are no trajectories between any pair of index 3 critical points, and similarly for any pair of index 2 critical points.
 Moreover at the moment of each birth and shortly thereafter, the index $2$ and $3$ critical points that appear do not have trajectories to any other critical points, other than the unique trajectory between them.
 The same holds at each death, and shortly before.

 If we can `close' the innermost eye in the family of nested eyes, one at a time, then we complete the proof of the smooth stable isotopy theorem.
 We formalise this in the following inductive hypothesis.